Variables & Data Types

-Variables in Python are symbolic names pointing to objects or values in memory.
+Variables are containers for storing data values.
 Unlike many other languages, Python has no command for declaring a variable — a variable is created the moment you first assign a value to it.

 Python has several built-in data types.
 Understanding when to use each type is fundamental to writing effective Python code.